stephane-caron/fip-walkgen/README.md

-# 3D Walking by Nonlinear Model Predictive Control
+# 3D walking by predictive control of the floating-base pendulum

 Source code for https://hal.archives-ouvertes.fr/hal-01481052